-One of the major technical issues was the durability of the pusher plate since the expanding bubble of plasma from each explosion would have a temperature of several tens of thousands of degrees, even at distances of 100 meters or so from the center of detonation.
+One of the major technical issues was the durability of the pusher plate since the expanding bubble of plasma from each explosion would have a temperature of several tens of thousands of degrees, even at distances of 100 m or so from the center of detonation.
 For this reason, extensive tests were carried out on plate erosion using an explosive-driven helium plasma generator.
 The results showed that the plate would be exposed to extreme temperatures for only about one thousandth of a second during each explosion, and that the ablation would occur only within a thin surface layer.
 So brief was the duration of high temperatures that very little heat flowed into the plate, and the researchers concluded that active cooling was unnecessary and that either aluminum or steel would be durable enough to serve as plate material.
 The situation was similar to that in an automobile engine, in which the peak combustion temperatures far exceed the melting points of the cylinders and pistons.
 The engine remains intact because the period of peak temperature is short compared to the period of the combustion cycle.

 | A Put-Put

 Still, it was evident that some experimentation was needed and so the Orion team built a series of models, called Put-Puts or Hot Rods, to test whether or not pusher plates made of aluminum could survive the momentary intense temperatures and pressures created by chemical explosives.
-Several models were destroyed, but a 100-meter flight in November 1959, propelled by six charges, was successful and demonstrated that impulsive flight could be stable.
+Several models were destroyed, but a 100-m flight in Nov 1959, propelled by six charges, was successful and demonstrated that impulsive flight could be stable.
 These experiments also suggested that the plate should be thick in the middle and taper toward its edges for maximum strength with minimum weight.

 There was no obvious technical flaw in the Orion scheme, nor any argument to suggest that it could not be implemented economically.
 Its huge weakness, however, was that it depended upon atomic explosions that would release potentially harmful radiation into the environment – a fact that would ultimately be its undoing.